Water Information

 Water Stations

-Council has installed two new drinking water refill stations at the following locations:
+Water refill stations are available at the following locations:

 • The Bathurst Regional Art Gallery / Bathurst Library forecourt on Keppel Street